The Wine Color Chart

 Medium-Bodied Red Wine

-Medium-bodied red wines tend to medium-rich colors.
+Medium-bodied red wines tend to be medium-rich colors.
 This range of wines is diverse and includes Garnacha, Sangiovese, and Zinfandel.
 Discover more types of wine.

-wine color shade full-bodied red wines cabernet sauvignon
+wine color shade full-bodied red wines Cabernet Sauvignon

 Full-Bodied Red Wine